Skip to main content

 • The execute method must be a regular (not async) function

-• The execute method must NEVER return a promise
+• The execute method must NEVER return a promise, iterator, or similar

-• The values within the list returned from execute must NEVER include promises
+• The values within the list returned from execute must NEVER include promises, iterators, or similar

 • The result of calling execute should not differ after a step.hasSideEffects has executed (i.e. it should be pure, only dependent on its deps and use no external state)

-It's acceptable for the execute method to throw if it needs to.
+It's acceptable for the execute method to throw if it needs to, but this will impact every batched value.

 This optimisation applies to the majority of the built in plans and allows the engine to execute without needing to resolve any promises which saves precious event-loop ticks.